traylorcodes/query-functions-ts/README.md

 Currently consumes 3 parameters:

-**countyFIPS**: a string value of a county FIPS code to retrieve housing data for.
+**countyFIPS**: a string value of a county FIPS code to retrieve land and water area data for.

 **geometry**: An object containing geometry information to query with.
 The object should contain:
 - spatialReference - a numerical value of a Spatial Reference Wkid